AdobeDocs/experience-manager-65.en/help/communities/search-implementation.md

 Regarding MSRP and Solr:

-* The embedded Solr for the AEM platform is not used for MSRP
+* The embedded Solr for the AEM platform is not used for MSRP.
-* If using a remote Solr for the AEM platform, it may be shared with MSRP, but they should use different collections
+* If using a remote Solr for the AEM platform, it may be shared with MSRP, but they should use different collections.
-* Solr may be configured for standard search or for multilingual search (MLS)
+* Solr may be configured for standard search or for multilingual search (MLS).
-* For configuration details, see [Solr Configuration](msrp.md#solr-configuration) for MSRP
+* For configuration details, see [Solr Configuration](msrp.md#solr-configuration) for MSRP.

 Custom search features should use the [UGC search API](#ugc-search-api).